Director of the Division of Craniofacial and Pediatric Plastic Surgery at Cincinnati Children's Talks 'Pit Bulls'

 Report: Texas Dog Bite Fatalities, January 1, 2005 to February 17, 2013

 The report shows that 34 Texas dog bite fatalities were recorded during this period, more dog bite-related deaths than any other state.
-Impediments to reduce these deaths include the One Bite rule and the 1991 statewide measure that prohibits breed-specific laws.
+Impediments to reduce these deaths include the one bite rule and the 1991 statewide measure that prohibits breed-specific laws.
 Austin, TX - In just over the last 8-years, 34 Texans were killed by dogs.
 Pit bulls were responsible for 76% of the total recorded deaths.
 The second most lethal dog breed, rottweilers, accounted for 15%.
 Pit bull… [Read full blog post]